Blog

 Local Backups

 It is imperative for any business to have a good local backup for their data.
 The design should ensure that the backup infrastructure is resilient and scalable.
-Ensure is possible, that your local backups are stored on an immutable backup platform using backup software that supports such features as Veeam Backup & Replication and their hardened Linux repository.
-This will be your 1st line of recovery and if that is Immutable, then you are always reassured that should you be compromised, your backups cannot be encrypted, changed, or deleted.
+Ensure, if possible, that your local backups are stored on an immutable backup platform.
+Your backup software should support features like Veeam Backup & Replication and their hardened Linux repository.

 Online Offsite Backups

-To protect against all disaster scenarios, Offsite Online backups provide you with an offsite copy of data for recovery at an alternate location.
+To protect against all disaster scenarios, off-site Online backups provide you with an offsite copy of data for recovery at an alternate location.
 We often find that any organisation that has suffered from a ransomware attack will immediately try to understand, how they have been breached and how far the breach has spread across their network.
-During this time, the business is largely immobilised and the longer this continues the more the business will suffer financially and reputationally.
-Ensuring an offsite copy to recover from is an extremely important part of the overall business continuity plan.

 Offline or Air-gapped Backups

-Keeping a secondary offline, or air-gapped backup of your data, ensures additional recovery options in the event of a ransomware attack – It is pretty much impossible for ransomware to infiltrate through as it is completely unreachable.
 A simple and effective way to achieve this is through a Tape Backup Service – it is a great option for long-term data retention and is still the most cost-effective method, especially with larger data volumes.

 Immutable Backup